Practical Few-Atom Quantum Reservoir Computing: Setup

 such that the normalized root mean square error

-is minimized, where $L$ is the number of time steps in the training period.
-The approach for this minimization is discussed in ``Appendix''.
+is minimized, where $L$ is the number of time steps in the training period, and $\bar{y}_{max}$ and $\bar{y}_{min}$ are the maximum and minimum of the target time series output, respectively.
+The approach for this minimization is discussed in App.~\ref{sec:NRMSEtraining}.
 To test the performance of reservoir computing, newly generated $x_{kn}$ and $\bar{y}_{k}$ in the testing period, along with the trained weights $W_{n}$, are utilized to calculate the NRMSE.